almostengr/home-automation/README.md

 authenticates clients has crashed.
 As a result, the process would need to be restarted and the easiest way to restart the process would be to reboot the router.

-## Project Information
+### Project Information

 For more information about this project and help documentation, visit [https://thealmostengineer.com/internetmonitor](https://thealmostengineer.com/internetmonitor).

 ## HD Home Run

+Can install updates and check the status of the HD HomeRun.

 ### Problem

-HD HomeRun would receive updates via the web and display a notification on the UI of the device.
-Only problem is that I rarely access the web UI of the devices.
+HD HomeRun receives updates via the web and displays a notification on the web UI of the device.
+Unless you visit the web UI of the device, you will not know that an update is ready to be installed.

 ### Solution

-Create a Selenium automation that is triggered by an API call from the home automation or other system.
-This will perform the task such as installing pending updates or checking the status of the tuners.
+Create a Selenium Webdriver automation that is triggered by an API call from Home Assistant to see if there updates available.
+When updates are available, Home Assistant will show a notification about the updates.
+This also has functionality to get the system and tuner status of the HD HomeRun and display it in Home Assistant.